nauam/Courses/docs/learning/howto/custom-script-plugin-hello-world.md

 `resources.source.1.config.file` points to the `nodes.yaml` file we created previously.

-Both the ssh private key and the `nodes.yaml` file need to be deployed to the QW Control server and be readable by the qwcontrol user.
+Both the ssh private key and the `nodes.yaml` file need to be deployed to the Rundeck server and be readable by the rundeck user.

 #### Job

-To define our job, we create another yaml file, `qwcontrol-project/hello_test_job.yaml`:
+To define our job, we create another yaml file, `rundeck-project/hello_test_job.yaml`:

 ```yaml
 - name: Hello Test Job